-Vaccines are safe and save millions of lives every year.
+Vaccines save millions of lives every year.
 Yet some people resist being immunized.
 Here’s how vaccines work and why humankind needs them.

 Measles is spreading across Europe.
 Ebola is spreading in the Democratic Republic of Congo.
 In both cases, health officials say vaccines are the answer to protecting people.

 Why are vaccines so important?
 It comes down to one answer: They save lives.